MicrosoftDocs/powerbi-docs/powerbi-docs/support/service-support-options.md

 Admins can use the **Help + support** experience in the [Power Platform Admin Center](https://admin.powerplatform.microsoft.com) to get self-help solutions and to create a new service request.
 Before you contact Microsoft support, you should follow these steps:

-* Check for known service outages or degradation at [Power BI Support](https://support.powerbi.com).
+* Check for known service outages or degradation at [Fabric Support](https://support.fabric.microsoft.com).

-* To check for known issues with Power BI features, see [Power BI known issues](/power-bi/troubleshoot/known-issues/power-bi-known-issues).
+* To check for known issues with Power BI or Fabric features, see [Fabric known issues](https://support.fabric.microsoft.com/known-issues).

-* Look for any notifications about Power BI in the [Microsoft 365 service health dashboard](https://admin.microsoft.com/#/servicehealth).
+* Look for any notifications about Power BI or Fabric in the [Microsoft 365 service health dashboard](https://admin.microsoft.com/#/servicehealth).
 * Check [Microsoft 365 message center](https://admin.microsoft.com/#/MessageCenter) to make sure there are no planned maintenance activities affecting your experience.

-* [Capture diagnostic information from the Power BI service](service-admin-capturing-additional-diagnostic-information-for-power-bi.md) that you can attach to your service request.
+* [Capture diagnostic information from the Power BI or Fabric service](service-admin-capturing-additional-diagnostic-information-for-power-bi.md) or Fabric service that you can attach to your service request.

 Learn more about how admins can [contact support for help with Microsoft 365 business products](/microsoft-365/admin/contact-support-for-business-products).